Table of Contents

 To fully understand Instagram’s complex algorithm, you have to learn about its ranking signals.
 What are ranking signals you ask?
-Well, ranking signals are what tell Instagram’s algorithm how to push forward a post to the audience.
+Well, ranking signals are what tells the Instagram algorithm how to push forward a post to the audience.
 For example, if you like fitness-based posts, chances are that Instagram will likely feature fitness posts on your for you page.
-The way it comes to this conclusion because you have presented a known interest in fitness-related posts.
-Lets dive a bit deeper into each of Instagram’s Ranking Signals.
+The way it comes to this conclusion is because you have presented a known interest in fitness-related posts.
+Let’s dive a bit deeper into each of Instagram’s Ranking Signals.

 The first ranking signal for Instagram seems to always be interesting.
 Believe it or not, your feed is not just made up of posts from the people you follow.
 It is also made of posts that you might like as well.
 The algorithm works to push some posts to you that you might enjoy and possibly end up following those accounts.
 For example, football fans will likely get football-based posts since they have a proven track record of liking various football-related posts.